strangepoop/strangepoop.github.io/_posts/2014-3-3-Hello-World.md

 John Baez has done the marketing.

-I'm a late entrant, which means all I can hope to do is undercut prices ie cognitive load.
+I'm a late entrant, which means all I can hope to do is undercut prices, i.e. cognitive load.
 I'll do this with pretty pictures and pointing out explictly what's sorta-derivable and what's magical.